What Size Trowel For 12×24 Floor Tile? (2023 Complete Guide)

 - Design with an ergonomic handle with a soft grip.

-- Has aluminum die-cast shank
+- Has an aluminum die-cast shank.

 - Ensure professional-grade tile installation.